DFE-Digital/teaching-vacancies-design-history/app/posts/2022-07-15-creating-a-jobseeker-profile.md

 - Personal details - name and contact details
 - Job preferences - role, age group, key stage, subject, working pattern
-- Teaching status
+- Teaching status - qualified teaching status (QTS), early career teacher (ECT)
 - Degrees
 - Other qualifications
 - Work experience
 - About you

 Users can click into each section and fill it out.
-Once they have filled out the section, they return to the profile page.
+Once they’ve filled out the section, they can return to the profile page.

 ### Previewing a profile